MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-custom-visuals.md

 # Custom visuals in Power BI

-When creating or editing a Power BI report, there are many different types of visuals available for you to use.
-These visuals display in the **Visualizations** pane.
-When you download [Power BI Desktop](https://powerbi.microsoft.com/desktop/) or open [Power BI service](https://app.powerbi.com), this set of visuals comes "pre-packaged."
+When creating or editing a Power BI report, you can use many different types of visuals.
+The icons for these visuals appear in the **Visualizations** pane.
+These visuals come pre-packaged when you download [Power BI Desktop](https://powerbi.microsoft.com/desktop/) or open the [Power BI service](https://app.powerbi.com).

 ![visualizations](media/power-bi-custom-visuals/power-bi-visualizations.png)

-But you aren't limited to this set of visuals, selecting the ellipses opens up another source of report visuals: *custom visuals*.
+However, you aren't limited to this set of visuals.
+If you select the ellipses (...) at the bottom, another source of report visuals becomes available -*custom visuals*.

 Developers create custom visuals using the custom visuals SDK.
 These visuals enable business users to see their data in a way that best fits their business.
 Report authors can then import the custom visual files into their reports and use them as they would any other Power BI visuals.
 Custom visuals are first class citizens in Power BI and can be filtered, highlighted, edited, shared, and so on.

-Custom visuals can be in the form of three deployment channels:
+Custom visuals are deployed in three ways:

 * Custom visual files
 * Organizational visuals